-Existing Physical Conditions Potential Impacts Proposed Mitigation Topography: The project area is in the middle peneplain of Sri Lanka where the topography comprises ridge and valley systems with steep slopes.
-Ridges are heavily dissected by 1 st and 2 nd order streams, which flow in a dendrical pattern and join the Mahaweli River, which flows NNE.
-In the project area the river valley is narrow, with a 30-35° slope on the left bank and around 18° on the right.
-The project is located between the confluences with the Kothmale Oya and Atabage Oya, the two main tributaries in the upper Mahaweli Ganga basin.
-The left bank rises to 850 masl and separates Kothmale Oya and Atabage Oya and Atabage Oya and Atabage Oya sub-basins.
-The river bed drops from 551 masl at the confluence with the Kothmale Oya to 473 masl at the confluence with the Atabage Oya, providing a gross head of 78 m.
-Above and below the site, bed levels are less steep.
-Ulapane Oya, a minor left bank tributary with a wide valley, joins the Mahaweli Ganga immediately upstream of the dam site.
-Kothmale dam lies upstream on the Kothmale Oya and the headrace tunnel, underground powerhouse and tailrace tunnel lie within the hill on the right bank, so the Moragolla structures will be on the left bank.
-Provide upslope drainage, retaining structures and toe protection along reservoir banks where needed to prevent failure of slopes Geology: The project area falls within the Highland complex of pre-Cambrian crystalline rocks, close to the western boundary with the Kadugannawa complex.
-The geological structure is simple, although the regional structure is of NW plunging synforms and antiforms.
-The strike trend is N-S with slight deviations to the NW and NE; dip direction is W with moderate to gentle angles (10-40°).
-The NW trending Kotmale Shear Zone crosses the area in the middle of the tunnel route.
-Garnetiferous/Charnockitic gneiss and Quartzite are the dominant rock types and underlie most of the project area.
-Bedrock outcrops are common along the river bed, bank and on slopes.
-Overburden consists mainly of soils, talus deposits and colluviums (transported soil).
-Soils comprise slity-sand, clayey silty-sand and clayey-sand, with high moisture and plasticity, specific gravity of 2.4-2.6 and 35-40% fines.
-Engineering geological investigations at the sites of project components are discussed in the Local EIA (Volume 4).
-Tunnel excavation could temporarily lower ground water levels, reducing the availability of water in wells and in streams used to irrigate paddy fields Provide drinking water from tankers if wells are affected during construction; and pay compensation to farmers of paddy lands if cultivation is reduced Land-use: Undulating topography with mixed vegetation is the dominant landscape; and tea plantations (abandoned and active), homesteads and shrubs are the main land-uses; Ulapane industrial area is on the hill west of the dam.
+Existing Physical Conditions Potential Impacts Proposed Mitigation the Mahaweli Ganga from the Maha Oya basin.
+The right bank rises to 850 masl and separates Kothmale Oya and Atabage Oya sub-basins.
+Water level fluctuations could cause landslides along the reservoir banks Provide upslope drainage, retaining structures and toe protection along reservoir banks where needed to prevent failure of slopes could temporarily lower ground water levels, reducing the availability of water in wells and in streams used to Provide drinking water from tankers if wells are affected during construction; and pay compensation to farmers of paddy lands if cultivation is reduced Land-use: Undulating topography with mixed vegetation is the dominant landscape; and tea plantations (abandoned and active), homesteads and shrubs are the main land-uses; Ulapane industrial area is on the hill west of the dam.
 Reservoir: 90% of the inundation area comprises steeply-sloping river valley, which is unsuitable for agriculture or other uses.
 The flora includes various trees, such as mahogany, magnolia etc. The remaining inundation area includes a 410 m length of road on the right bank, some residential land and areas planted with mixed crops.
 Tunnel: The land above the tunnel route is 35-40% bare and the rest is cultivated with mixed crops (pepper, coffee, cardamom, fruit trees, etc) and small patches of tea and paddy lands.
 Ulapane Industrial Estate and small settlements (Denmark Watta, Ethgala Watta and Ulapane Village) are nearby.
 Surge Shaft, Penstock, Powerhouse: abandoned land, no agriculture, two houses near the surge shaft.
 Transmission Line: 80% home gardens; 20% abandoned land.
+Residential Camp: Mainly cultivated with mixed crops and fruit trees, and with some trees of timber value.
 Creation of the reservoir will inundate 400 m of the Mawathura-Galatha road.
 489 trees of DBH >20 cm will be removed from the reservoir and other project sites Build a new diversion road to replace the inundated length.
 Plant trees and other vegetation in a 100 m wide buffer of green belt around reservoir high flood level